T

 restaurant

-A legendary spot in Baščaršija famous for its delicious ćevapi (grilled minced meat sausages) served with onions and somun bread.
-It's a quintessential Sarajevo culinary experience.
+A legendary spot in Baščaršija famous for serving some of the best ćevapi (grilled minced meat sausages) in Sarajevo.
+It's a quintessential Bosnian food experience, usually served with onions, ajvar, and somun bread.

-• Expect a queue during peak hours; it moves quickly.
+• Expect a queue during peak hours, but it moves quickly.

 4. Afternoon